40637323/DevOps_Gp5/use cases/use_case_description_for_report_1.md

 2. The system extracts the population data for the countries in the world.
 3. The system shows a clear and readable list of countries’ population from largest to smallest.
 ### Extensions
-In Step 2, the system unable to extract the required data for the organization and generate empty list.
+In Step 2, the system unable to extract the required data for the organization and generate error message.
 ### Sub-Variations
 None
 ### SCHEDULE